Bleyddyn/Bleyddyn.github.io/_posts/2017-12-13-image-normalization.md

 ![With Normalization](/images/blog/2017-12-norm-std.png  "Mean Centered on Zero and divide by the Standard Deviation")

+The code used to run these experiments was [this commit](https://github.com/Bleyddyn/malpi/commit/94cf17c82b90910b2b44f2e82b5c0cca289be47f).
+I manually changed the lines listed above for the three separate runs.
+Total number of training samples was approximately 7000.

 # Conclusions

 While I would prefer to focus on validation accuracy as my main metric, I can't because my model apparently isn't generalizing at all.
 Considering these were all trained on only about seven thousand samples, I'm not surprised.